morepath/morepath/doc/quickstart.rst

 1. We import ``morepath``.

 2. We create an instance of :class:`morepath.App`.
-This will be a WSGI application that we can run.
-It will also contain our application's
+This is a WSGI application that we can run.
+It also contains our application's
    configuration: what models and views are available.

 3. We then set up a ``Root`` class.
 Morepath is model-driven and in